Azure-Samples/ms-identity-blazor-wasm/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 1. Open your browser and navigate to `https://localhost:44314`.
 1. Select the **Log in** button on the top right corner.
 You will see claims from the signed-in user's token.
+1. Select **Profile** from navigation bar on the left.
+If user has signed-in then information fetched from Microsoft Graph is displayed, otherwise login screen will appear.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.